top of page

 Circulation is impeded by tightness and in time becomes stagnant and I do not mean in the arteries and veins, but in the flesh of the muscle.
 I think of it as a toxic situation with decreased oxygen levels and increased waste matter from cells, dead cells and unused nutrients.
 Circulation includes not only the blood but also energy known as Chi and in Chinese medical philosophy this is most important component.
 Movement of the Chi leads the blood.
 Stagnant Chi is called Xé Chi which translates as Evil Energy.

-Cupping draws Xé Chi out of the body into the Cup.
+Cupping draws the Xé Chi out of the body into the Cup.
 When removing Cups from the body, do not point them at anyone to avoid giving them a small dose of bad juju too.
 Accidentally doing so to myself one day, I can attest to the ill effects that can result.

 Blood coming to the surface leaves marks that on the next day appear to be bruising but in fact no damage or contusion has been done to the body.
 Where there is good muscle tone, no tightness, good circulation and no stagnation, very little colouring or darkness will be apparent on the skin immediately after Cupping.
 Whereas, should there be chronic tightness due to injury, bad posture or overwork, etc., colouration can vary from light red to blood plum or black.
 The darker the marks, the more it was needed.
 The lymphatic system will gradually remove, process and eliminate the old blood brought to the surface over a period of several weeks.

-Very occasionally, where there is a chronic condition, so much blood will be drawn to the surface it oozes through the pores into the Cup.
+Occasionally, where there is a chronic condition, so much blood will be drawn to the surface it oozes through the pores into the Cup.
+It is quite uncommon.
 It is not like fresh blood from a cut finger or bloody nose.
 It is thick and mucousy.
 It is old blood.
 It has been trapped in the muscle tissues for a long time.
 Traditionally, it was common practise to "bleed" the patient by intentionally cutting the skin with a razor prior to applying the Cup...effectively leeching the bad blood out of the body.
 Nevertheless, bringing the blood to the surface and allowing the lymphatic system to deal with it is sufficiently effective without the drama of purposefully making the patient bleed.

 Assess tissue condition to determine if cupping is suitable or needed.
 Not all tightness responds to cupping.
 Heat ladden tissues (liver fire) with steel cable like quality and a gristle like tightness down on the bone with loose skin above does not respond to cupping.
 General fascial tightness and trigger points respond best.

 As mentioned, Cupping can be an aggressive treatment that is too much for some individuals.
 Strong and robust men will feel tightness and pinching, experiencing pain only where Cups are placed directly on an area of extreme tightness (trigger points) and abundant amounts of stagnation are present.
 The pressure can be moderated for women whose flesh is softer and find it overwhelmingly painful.
 After a few minutes, once the Cupping has begun to release tightness and do its thing, pain levels drop dramatically.
-By the end of the treatment it is common they cannot be felt anymore.
+By the end of the treatment it is common they cannot be felt.
 A degree of euphoria may be imparted and sensations of warmth persist once the Cups are removed.
 The overall effect is relaxing for an individual who really needs it.
-However, where applied to someone who does not cope well with the intensity, they are too fragile physically or emotionally, negative results can occur such as unbearable degrees of pain, muscle spasm or emotional depression.
+However, where applied to someone who does not cope well with the intensity, they are too fragile physically or emotionally, negative results can occur such as unbearable degrees of pain and/or emotional depression.

 The colour of Cupping marks indicates the degree of injury/stagnation and also internal health conditions that may warrant further TCM treatment.
 Light pink is the sign of no stagnation.
 Varying degrees of red to blood plum colour are sign of stagnant circulation.
 The darker the marking, the more it was needed.
 Black marks are sign of the highest degree of internal bruising and stagnation.
 Scarlet indicates a very Yang constitution and speckled red dots, Spleen fire.
 Individuals with either of these latter two signs should consult a TCM practitioner.
 Those with a Yang constitution exhibiting scarlet Cup marks will have a strong impulse to sleep mid-afternoon over the next few days or week.
 The colour and intensity of cup marks on successive treatments close together will reduce with each treatment as stagnation removed.
 There are exceptions where